Neloreck/wirestate/docs/guide/messaging.md

 # Messaging

 Wirestate provides three message-passing patterns.
-All three buses live on the container and are scoped to it — child containers have independent buses.
+All three buses live on the container and are scoped to it.
+Child containers have independent buses.

 | Pattern | Direction           | Cardinality | Return                       |
 | ------- | ------------------- | ----------- |------------------------------|